Informatievlaanderen/OSLO-EA-to-RDF/README.md

 For instance: `uri` has no prefix or suffix as a term should have only one globally unique persistent identifier.

+## Deployment in the toolchain

+To use and integrate the tool in the [OSLO-toolchain](https://github.com/Informatievlaanderen/OSLO-publicationenvironment-template), a docker image with the build EA-to-RDF tool has to published in a public repository.

+The to-be used dockerfile is [Dockerfile-circleci](./Dockerfile-circleci).

 ## Annotation of the UML model - older documentation

+The documentation below is old, but still accurate.

 All tags listed below can be customised through the configuration, [see below](#builtin-tags).